Hello fellow adventurers!

 There you have it!
-A little glimpse into the life of Epic Backpacker Tours’ director and founder, Chris Lininger.
+A little glimpse into the life of Epic Backpacker Tours’ very own COO, Ralph Cope.

-If you’d like to spend some time or share a cup of Java with Chris, he is a regular guide on the following trips:
+If you’d like to spend some more time with Ralph or pick his brain a bit further, he is a regular guide on the following trips:

-Want to ask Chris your own question?
+Want to ask Ralph your own question?
 Leave a comment below and he’ll be happy to answer!